OPEN-NEXT/OKH-LOSH/tmp_requirements-collector-API.md

 - crawler must be able to automatically run on OSEG servers, so please also consider the cron!
   - always performs a 'complete crawling';
     filtering is done in reconciliation with the Wikibase-API
+  - MOSH identification
+    - map version chain & hard forks of MOSHs
+    - filter/remove forks that have the intention to be merged back into the original MOSH (can live on different platforms, e.g. original on Wikifactory, fork on GitHub)

 optional: